julievrnt/easi-gui/docs/source/adding_nodes.rst

 Like we said earlier, FooNode needs the title layout, the dimensions layout and the components layout.
 Luckily, there is a method in NodeBase that already creates the three of them for us.
 However, you need to give some information to the node, otherwise you may get some weird results.
 The necessary information is:

 * type of node (used by easi-gui to easily determine which node it is dealing with)
-* local tag (used as local tag when saved into a yaml file - corresponds to the line !Foo)
+* local tag (used as local tag when saved into a yaml file - corresponds to the line "!Foo")
 * index of the remove button (position of the - button inside a dimension row, is -1 by default)
 * index of the dimension's editable line (position of the editable lines inside a dimension row, is -1 by default)
 * title of the node (used when creating the title layout by NodeBase)